YuiSQW/Talio/README.md

 Add your own name (do not add the names for others!) to the section below.

 ## Description of project
+TaLiO, is an application which allows users to make boards on which lists of tasks can be added to.
+This serves the users as a useful tool for many purposes, for example to keep track of any tasks that should be done, are being done, or have been completed in the past.

 ## Group members
 - Marius Frija